SupplyMan/WALL-E/README.md

 ### Prerequisites

-The arduino IDE, and an appropriate board using an ATMEGA2560 microcontroller is required for compilation and use of this project.
-Follow the link below
+The arduino IDE, and an appropriate board using an ATMEGA2560 microcontroller are required for compilation and use of this project.
+Follow the link below:

 ```
 https://www.arduino.cc/en/main/software